hashicorp/design-system/website/docs/components/accordion/partials/code/component-api.md

 <Doc::ComponentApi as |C|>
   <C.Property @name="<:toggle>" @type="named block">
-    A named block that works as “toggle” for the `AccordionItem`.
+    A named block that works as “toggle” for the `Accordion::Item`.
   </C.Property>
   <C.Property @name="<:content>" @type="named block">
     A named block for the content that is shown/hidden upon toggling.